AlexShopiak/tutorials/Docker.md

 EXPOSE 8000
 ```
 - Build an image <code>docker build -t IMAGE_NAME .</code>
 -t to tag the image as human-readable IMAGE_NAME
 . should look in current dir

 ## Run container
 - Run container from the image <code>docker run -dp 8000:8000 INAGE_NAME</code>
--d to run the new container in “detached” mode (in the background).
+-d to run the new container in “detached” mode (in the background)
--p to create a mapping between the host’s port 8000 to the container’s port 8000.
+-p to create a mapping between the host’s port 8000 to the container’s port 8000

 ## Operate your container & image
 - Whatch all containers you run             <code>docker ps</code>